nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `FaculType` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Listing all contacts and modules**

+**MSS**

+1. User requests to list all contacts and modules.
+2. FaculType shows all contacts and modules in the active semester.

+    Use case ends.

+**Use case: Listing all contacts**

+**MSS**

+1. User requests to list all contacts.
+2. FaculType shows all contacts.

+    Use case ends.

+**Use case: Listing all modules**

+**MSS**

+1. User requests to list all modules.
+2. FaculType shows all modules in the active semester.

+    Use case ends.

 **Use case: Add a contact**

 **MSS**